Notify me

 17th and 18th Century watch making was dominated by the British, with most of the production being of high quality items for the elite.

-By 1843, the British Watch company was using mass-production techniques (if you’re interested, we have a blog post on British Brands (including watches)).
+By 1843, the British Watch company was using mass-production techniques (if you’re interested, I have a blog post on British Brands (including watches)).
 An American company was making watches with interchangeable parts by 1851.
 During this industrial revolution period, it became fashionable to be on time to engagements, since only rich people had accurate watches.
-The common availability of watches had a profound impact on transportation.
+The common availability of watches also had a profound impact on transportation.

 Most watches were mass-produced after this time, and even now luxury watches typically use mass-produced movements, even if some of the other parts were made by hand.